SmartX-Labs/SmartX-Mini/SmartX-Mini-2023 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 The assigned IP address will be automatically applied when you’re initially booting your Raspberry Pi via cloud-init.

 To flash your OS to an SD card, you need to know where your card is mounted.
 Find the partition that have similar volume value with your SD cards.
-If your SD is a 32GB card, It has value about 29.83 GiB.
+32GB SD card will be shown as about 29.83GiB, 16GB SD card will be shown as about 14.6GiB.

 ```bash
 sudo fdisk -l